AI in the Healthcare System – Part 2: Data Knows Nothing

 Dr. Tobias Knobloch, Capgemini

-Dr Peter Gocke, Chief Digital Officer, Charité – Universitätsmedizin Berlin
+Dr Peter Gocke, Head of Digital Transformation Unit, Charité – Universitätsmedizin Berlin

 Dr Wojciech Samek, Head of Machine Learning Group, Fraunhofer Heinrich-Hertz-Institut